 Assuming we receive a version we can communicate with, we respond with our own version for the coordinator to make the same decision about speaking to us.
-This response happens in the form of our own version plus a ‘client-header’ which contains similar info to the way a browser or application would communicate a ‘user-agent’ to a web-server so that the connection can be tailored to that client’s experience.4.
-Optional User Authentication
+This response happens in the form of our own version plus a ‘client-header’ which contains similar info to the way a browser or application would communicate a ‘user-agent’ to a web-server so that the connection can be tailored to that client’s experience.

 Authentication is something that will likely be implemented the not-as-simple way the first time it appears in a channel.
 The reason being, even a simple form of sensible and secure DIY authentication for users joining a channel would be 90% of the work it would be to just implement proper PKI using certs generated with TRTL crypto.

-Preliminary implementations of connecting to karai channels most likely will not include authentication, simple or otherwise.5.
-Coordinator Responds To Handshake With Current Milestone
+Preliminary implementations of connecting to karai channels most likely will not include authentication, simple or otherwise.

 Now that we’ve determined that we speak the same language as the coordinator, and we’ve told the coordinator what type of client we are, we need to know what the current governance situation is like on the channel.
 The channel coordinator uses milestone transactions to convey the way the channel is run, how often transactions are constructed into finalized subgraphs, and other variables.
 We want to pull in this data so we know how our transactions will be treated once received.

-If you’d like to know more about milestone transactions, they’re explained in detail in the wiki.6.
-User ACKs By Sending TX Announcing Presence To Channel
+If you’d like to know more about milestone transactions, they’re explained in detail in the wiki.

 Assuming that everything received in the most current milestone transaction jived with the way we want to operate transaction-wise, we can consumate the process by sending back an ACK.

 The acknowledgement in this case is a transaction containing the hash we derive from the milestone data to convey to the coordinator that we received an untampered copy of the latest channel rules, and confirm that data in the least amount of data required.
-This transaction is a type 4 (standard) transaction carrying the hash of the most recent channel milestone, and the client-header data.7.
-The Coordinator Announces The Join
+This transaction is a type 4 (standard) transaction carrying the hash of the most recent channel milestone, and the client-header data.

 If the coordinator accepts this ACK and everything still checks out, the coordinator will relay the ACK previously received along with a cryptographic signature acknowledging and certifying that this client providing this info is now joining the channel.
 This event is broadcast as a type 5 transaction, which designates what a join is to a channel.
 Type 5 join transactions follow directly beneath a milestone and do not connect to any wave tips (subgraph leaders).